-- A. In order to provide as prompt of a response as possible for emergency situations, CCSD employees on Standby and whenever else it is deemed necessary by a Department Manager shall use a CCSD vehicle for travel between the employee's home and place of work.-Incases where a Department Manager uses a CCSD owned vehicle for personal use, approval from the General Manager is required.
+- A. In order to provide as prompt of a response as possible for emergency situations, CCSD employees on Standby and whenever else it is deemed necessary by a Department Manager shall use a CCSD vehicle for travel between the employee's home and place of work.
 During times of such use, the employee's personal use of the vehicle is limited to direct commuting and de minimis personal use.
-Such use is limited to necessary tasks of short duration and shall be minimized to the fullest extentfully minimized, possible. - The personal use of a CCSD owned vehicle is a taxable fringe benefit subject to B. income and employment taxes, -Personal use includes commuting to and from work.
-The value of the fringe benefit must be included in the employee's wages or reimbursed by the employeeto the CCSD to the CCSD by the employee.
+Such use is limited to necessary tasks of short duration and shall be fully minimized.. - B. The personal use of a CCSD-owned vehicle is a taxable fringe benefit subject to income and employment taxes.
+Personal use includes commuting to and from work.
+The value of the fringe benefit must be included in the employee's wages or reimbursed to the CCSD by the employee.
 The CCSD has determined that it is in the CCSD's and employees' best interest to use the Commuting Rule to determine the value provided to employees.
 Under this rule, the value of the commuting cost of the vehicle provided to the employee is determined by multiplying each one-way commute (that is, from home to work or work to home) by \$1.50.
-If more than one employee commutes in the vehicle, this value applies to each employee. employee cannot use the Commuting Rule.
-Control employees for government employers are either elected officials or an employeeemployees whose compensation equals or exceeds the amount for a Federal Government Executive-Level V. For these employees, the Annual Lease Value (if the employee is provided a vehicle for 30 or more days of continuous use) or Daily Lease Value (if the employee is provided a vehicle for less than 30 days of continuous use) methodology shall be used.
+If more than one employee commutes in the vehicle, this value applies to each employee.
+A control employee cannot use the Commuting Rule.
+Control employees for government employers are either elected officials or employees whose compensation equals or exceeds the amount for a Federal Government Executive-Level V. For these employees, the Annual Lease Value (if the employee is provided a vehicle for 30 or more days of continuous use) or Daily Lease Value (if the employee is provided a vehicle for less than 30 days of continuous use) methodology shall be used.